pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 After the auction and before the exchange, the declarer may make announcements.
 Announcements made at this time are worth double.
 The defenders may also contra the game or any announcements, quadrupling their value, to which the declarer may recontra, x16 multiplier.
+Note, a contra on the game also contras an announced "Without Trull" or "Without Kings".

 "With 40", "With 50", and "Valat" are mounting announcements.
 For example, "With 50" cannot be announced without also announcing "With